wy-luke/label-push/README.md

 ## Features

 - Add a tag string to your latest commit message and then push.
-- Create an empty commit with the tag when there are no new commits locally, if enabled in the settings.
+- Create an empty commit with the tag string when there are no new commits locally, which is disabled by default.
+- The tag string is configurable.
-- Pull automatically when necessary.
+- Pull automatically if necessary.
-- Set the tag string in extension settings.
-- Select whether to commit the changes staged.
+- You can choose whether to commit the changes staged.
-- Select whether to publish the branch that does not exist in the remote repository.
-- Select whether to publish the branch that was deleted in the remote repository.
+- You can choose whether to publish the branch that does not exist, or was deleted in the remote repository.

 ## Usage